slap-editor/slap/README.md

 ### Configuration

-Copy some or all of the default [configuration](slap.ini) to `~/.slap/config` to change keybindings, styles, etc. You can also pass options in via command line:
+You can pass options in via command line:

-    $ slap --logger.level debug file.c
+    $ slap --header.style.bg red file.c

+Or equivalently, you can use `~/.slap/config`:

+    [header.style]
+    bg = "red"

+All configuration options and their defaults are documented [here](slap.ini).

 OS support
 ----------